-Athens in the 4th to 5th century BCE had an extraordinary system of government, whereby all male citizens had equal political rights, freedom of speech, and the opportunity to participate directly in the political arena.
-This system was democracy.
+Athens in the 5th to 4th century BCE had an extraordinary system of government: democracy.
+Under this system, all male citizens had equal political rights, freedom of speech, and the opportunity to participate directly in the political arena.
 Further, not only did citizens participate in a direct democracy whereby they themselves made the decisions by which they lived, but they also actively served in the institutions that governed them, and so they directly controlled all parts of the political process.

 The contemporary sources which describe the workings of democracy typically relate to Athens and include such texts as the Constitution of the Athenians from the School of Aristotle; the works of the Greek historians Herodotus, Thucydides, and Xenophon; texts of over 150 speeches by such figures as Demosthenes; inscriptions in stone of decrees, laws, contracts, public honours and more; and Greek Comedy plays such as those by Aristophanes.
 Unfortunately, sources on the other democratic governments in ancient Greece are few and far between.
 This being the case, the following remarks on democracy are focussed on the Athenians.